New CRM User Adoption Tips

 The most important factor of any software tool is user adoption.
-This is especially important with CRM software.
-You want your teams to like the software and actually use it.
+This is especially important with Customer Relationship Management (CRM) software.
+You want your sales teams to like the software and actually use it.
 If no one is using the system, you’ve wasted a lot of time and money and will not see the benefits of a CRM system.

-The goal of a CRM implementation is to increase productivity, generate more revenue and make your customers happy.
-The first step is a successful implementation.
-Once accomplished, you will continue to make sure everyone is happy with the system and using it as part of their daily work life.
+The primary goals of implementing a CRM application are to increase productivity, generate more revenue, and make your customers happy.
+The first step is to make sure your company has a successful implementation.
+After the application is installed, you should continue to make sure everyone is satisfied with the system, and they are using it as part of their daily work life.

-First, you must buy a CRM system that has the functionality to address your critical business requirements.
+You must buy a CRM system that has the functionality that addresses your critical business requirements.
 If you don’t have a solution that completely fits your company’s business model, it will be next to impossible to get user adoption.

 Now the hard part.
 The culture of your business must be ready to use the CRM.
 This is the case for any software that changes the routine of employees.
 The hard truth is that it is human nature to resist change.
 The key here is setting the correct tone based on your company’s business practices.